awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/encrypting-content.md

 ## SPEKE Encryption Parameters<a name="speke-encryption-parameters"></a>

 When you request encryption, you provide input parameters that allow the service to locate your DRM solution provider's key server, to authenticate you as a user and to request the proper encoding keys\.
 This section describes the options\.
 Some options are available only for particular streaming protocols:
-+ **Resource ID** – Identifier that you define for the content, which is sent to the key server to identify the current endpoint\.
++ For **Resource ID**, enter an identifier for the content\.
+The service sends this to the key server to identify the current endpoint\.
 How unique you make this depends on how fine\-grained you want access controls to be\.
 The service does not allow you to use the same ID for two simultaneous encryption processes\.
+The resource ID is also known as the content ID\.

   The following example shows a resource ID:

   ```
   MovieNight20171126093045
   ```
-+ **System IDs** – Unique identifiers for your streaming protocol and DRM system\.
++ For **System IDs**, enter unique identifiers for your streaming protocol and DRM system\.
 Provide up to two IDs for DASH and exactly one for the other streaming protocols\.
 If you provide more than one system ID, enter them on separate lines, and do not separate them with commas or any other punctuation\.
 For a list of common system IDs, see [DASH\-IF System IDs](https://dashif.org/identifiers/content_protection/)\.
 If you do not know your IDs, ask your DRM solution provider\.
-+ **URL** – The URL from the API Gateway proxy that you set up to talk to your key server\.
-The API Gateway must reside in the same AWS Region as MediaConvert\.
++ For **URL**, enter the URL from the API Gateway proxy that you set up to talk to your key server\.
+The API Gateway proxy must reside in the same AWS Region as MediaConvert\.

   The following example shows a URL: